KayvanShah1/VirtuTA/README.md

 # VirtuTA: AI-enabled Virtual Teaching Assistant
-Welcome to VirtuTA, an innovative project designed to build a fully functional electronic/virtual teaching assistant for university courses.
+Welcome to VirtuTA, an innovative project to build a fully functional electronic/virtual teaching assistant for university courses.
 VirtuTA is designed to enhance the educational experience by providing immediate, accurate, and context-aware responses to student queries.
-This project leverages the latest advancements in machine learning, natural language processing, and AI to support both students and instructors in an academic setting.
+This project leverages the latest advancements in machine learning, natural language processing, and AI to support students and instructors in an academic setting.

 ## Introduction
-In the ever-evolving landscape of education, the demand for effective and efficient teaching tools has never been greater. `VirtuTA` aims to meet this demand by providing a virtual teaching assistant capable of handling a variety of tasks, from answering student queries to providing detailed feedback and support.
+In the ever-evolving landscape of education, the demand for effective and efficient teaching tools has never been greater. `VirtuTA` aims to meet this demand by providing a virtual teaching assistant capable of handling various tasks, from answering student queries to providing detailed feedback and support.
 This project is a culmination of the skills we've honed through numerous laboratory assignments and the additional expertise we've gained in domain-specific functions.

-Our platform integrates with various educational tools and data sources to provide a seamless user experience.
+Our platform integrates various educational tools and data sources to provide a seamless user experience.
 This project is part of a larger initiative to explore and implement cutting-edge technology in educational environments.

 ### Demo Video
 **Click on the image below to view the video**